tianacofer-cmyk/tianacofer-cmyk/README.md

 # Hi, I'm Tiana

-Young professional passionate about analytics, business, and solving real-world problems through data.
+I'm Tiana, a young professional skilled in analytics, business, and solving real-world problems through data.

+My main tools are Python, R, and Excel.

 ## Currently Working On